 Morgan City officials provide update on 26-year-old cold homicide case

-MORGAN CITY - A man arrested for a woman's death 26 years ago was also found to be connected to another woman's death that happened just months before he was taken into custody.
+MORGAN CITY — A man who, 26 years ago, was arrested for the death of a woman was booked by Morgan City Police on Wednesday for another woman's death that happened a few months before he was arrested in 1998.

-On Oct.
-8. 1998, Morgan City police officers were called in response to a body that had been found in a wooded area near a park.
-The body was identified as Amber Lynn Jenkins Garcia, and as the investigation into her death continued, multiple leads turned cold.
+John Willis Pittman Jr., 44, was brought from Elayn Hunt Correctional Center to Morgan City to be charged with the second-degree murder of Amber Lynn Jenkins Garcia, a case that went cold during its initial investigation in October 1998.

-Just months later, on Dec.
-25, 1998, another woman's body was found, identified as Jennifer Vedol.
-John Willis Pittman Jr., who was 18 at the time, was arrested and sentenced to 40 years at hard labor for manslaughter.
+A few months later on Christmas Day 1998, Jennifer Vedol's body was found.
+Shortly after this, Pittman, 18 at the time, was arrested and sentenced to 40 years in Elayn Hunt for manslaughter.
+Pittman's parole date is currently set for July 2034.

-The Morgan City Police Department said as the years brought more advancements in technology, specifically in DNA identification, evidence resubmitted from the Garcia case was able to link Pittman to her death, as well.
+Investigators reopened the Garcia cold case and, using increasingly more advanced DNA evidence technology, Pittman was linked to her murder.

-Pittman is still incarcerated at Elayn Hunt Correctional Center.
-He will face new charges relative to Garcia's death as well as further court proceedings.
+Pittman is still serving his sentence at Elayn Hunt, but he will face new charges relating to Garcia's murder pending a trial.
+Second-degree murder carries a sentence of life in prison.

-"The work that all these investigators have done has brought Justice to not only Mrs. Garcia, but to the family she had left behind," the MCPD said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.